Sonia Dada

-Sonia Dada was an American rock, soul, and rhythm and blues band, formed in Chicago in 1990.
+Sonia Dada was an American rock, soul, and R&B band, formed in Chicago in 1990.
 Founding member Daniel Pritzker enlisted Michael Scott, Paris Delane, and Sam Hogan after hearing the latter three sing in a subway station.
-Sonia Dada has become a mainstay of the Chicago musical scene in the years since, incorporating elements of rock, soul, gospel, and funk.
+Sonia Dada became a mainstay of the Chicago musical scene in the years since, incorporating elements of rock, soul, gospel, and funk.